 Proverbs 20:6, “Many claim to have unfailing love, but a faithful person who can find?”

-Are you a faithful person or do you break your word?
-Here are some ways you can be found faithful; (1) Only say what you mean, don’t use flattering words if you don’t mean them, (2) Be sure to only commit to things you can and will do, (3) Don’t lie or break your word, (4) Let your actions speak louder than your words, and (5) Seek forgiveness any time you break your word and let people down.
-Don’t make excuses.
-Say, “I am sorry and I will do better next time.”
+In turn, here are some ways you can be found faithful, (1) Only say what you mean, don’t use flattering words if you don’t mean them, (2) Be sure to only commit to things you can and will do, (3) Don’t lie or break your word, (4) Let your actions speak louder than your words, and (5) Seek forgiveness any time you break your word and let people down.

-I challenge you to be the kind of person that when your job, family or church calls out, “Who is faithful?”
-You can respond, “I am” and then prove it with your actions.
+I challenge you to be the kind of person that when your job, spouse, family or church calls out, “Who is faithful?”
+You can respond, “I am” and prove it.

-- Search your heart and repent of any times you were unfaithful.
+- Search your heart and repent of any times you were faithless.

 - Don’t just proclaim your love and faithfulness- prove it!